Mole people (fiction): Subterranean societies

 A famous example of "mole people" who live under the ground are the Morlocks, who appear in H.G.
 Wells's 1895 novel The Time Machine.

 Other socially isolated, often oppressed and sometimes forgotten subterranean societies, exist in science fiction.
-Examples include Demolition Man, Futurama (in the form of "Sewer Mutants") Godzilla vs. Megalon’s Seatopians, C.H.U.D., The IT Crowd, Us, Deus Ex, The Matrix and Death Line.
+Examples include Demolition Man, Futurama (in the form of "Sewer Mutants") Godzilla vs. Megalon’s Seatopians, C.H.U.D. (which features cannibalistic mutants), The IT Crowd, Us (which featured Doppelgängers), Deus Ex, The Matrix, and Death Line.

-In Marvel comics, the Morlocks are a society of mutant outcasts, named after the subterranean race from The Time Machine, that live in the abandoned tunnels and sewers beneath New York City.
+In Marvel Comics, the Morlocks are a society of mutant outcasts, named after the subterranean race from The Time Machine, who live in the abandoned tunnels and sewers beneath New York City.

 Humanoid moles

-Literal races of humanoid moles in fiction include Superman and the Mole Men, The Mole People (1956), Underdog, Tarzan, Lord of the Jungle, ThunderCats, Johnny Test, and Saul of the Mole Men.
+Literal races of humanoid moles have appeared in different types of fiction: